 Then this invokes the two-pass strategy for those seats.
 If all seats are open (in the entire venue), then if a patron asks for:

 Now, suppose you have a full house and there are very few seats left to sell.
-But these three in the front, Row A, are all still available.
+But these three in the front-side, Row A, are all still available.
 If a patron asks for:

-Since we can't disappoint patrons wanting one or three seats, and if Theatre Manager cannot find any other seats in the venue, it will remember that it bypassed these ones an go back to them.
+Since we can't disappoint patrons wanting one or three seats, and if Theatre Manager cannot find any other seats in the venue, it will remember that it bypassed these ones and go back to them for a second pass.
 So, Theatre Manager will say:

 Thus, the search process is designed so that: